a1473838623/Joplin-Typora-images-paste/README.md

 # We need to wait Typora's replacement happens first
 delay_time = 5

-# If we are typing during the Python's writing file, it will not cause any error but the replacement is fail
+# After Typora replace the typora-local-image-link with web-clipper-link,
+# and you didn't press "ctrl + s" to save, your content is not "commit" to current file,
+# which makes python can't detect web-clipper-link and replace it with joplin-resources-link.
-# So we retry the function to fix it
+# So we retry the function at least for 10 times to wait your save.(if you didn't press "ctrl + s" to save in 50 seconds, the replacement will end to fail)
 retry_times = 10
 time.sleep(delay_time)